🤝 Become a Brex accounting partner today — and grow your practice tomorrow →

 No interest charges

 Credit card issuers charge interest (APR) if you carry a balance over to the next payment period.
 This means you are paying interest on top of the unpaid principal you owe.
 This can quickly add up as the average credit card interest rate is around 17%.
+Even with no annual fee business credit cards, these interest charges can significantly impact your bottom line if you don't pay your balance in full.

 You won’t owe any interest if you pay off your full credit card balance each month.
 You may have an interest-free introductory offer with a balance transfer card.
 Bear in mind, however, that the 0% interest rate is only available for a limited period.
 Interest will apply to your balance after that time.